1992 Miami Dolphins season: AFC Divisional Playoff Jan. 10, 1993

 The Dolphins defense shut out the Chargers, holding San Diego quarterback Stan Humphries to just 18 completions on 44 pass attempts for 140 yards and intercepting four passes.
 Dolphins quarterback Dan Marino threw 3 touchdown passes in the second quarter - all of Marino's touchdowns were set up by interceptions.
+As of 2025, this remains the Dolphins last win in the Divisional Round.